ColinWare/VTDPsite/author.md

 layout: page
 title: "Contact"
 ---
-These pages are developed and maintained by Colin Ware
+These pages are developed and maintained by Colin Ware.

 I offer design consulting, visual thinking design workshops and seminars.
 These are customized to suit.